eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 This will be the only time we use this expensive operation.

 Now, we want to calculate the inversion of each element from the inversion of the final accumulated product.
-The trick uses the previous accumulated products for this, like so.
+The trick uses the previously accumulated products for this, as follows.

 <p style="text-align: center">